top of page

 Entry 4: Oct 18th, 2025

-Furthermore, I've started considering scene lighting and decided on window placements within the throne room that will allow me to achieve the values/colors I want.
-The main window is located behind the throne, to backlight it and cast more light over the table than the candles would've emited alone.
+Furthermore, I've started considering lighting more deeply and decided on window placements within the throne room that will allow me to achieve the values/colors I want.
+The main window is located behind the throne, to provide backlighting to the throne and cast additional light over the table.
+I will also be adding small square windows, along the roof, though they will not be visible from most camera angles.

 Entry 3: October 8th, 2025